LIKHITH299/LIKHITH299/README.md

 <div align="center">

-### Building today for the opportunities of tomorrow.
+### 💡 "Consistency beats intensity."

+⭐ Building one project at a time.

 </div>